hoseinrafiei/wp-flash-message/README.md

     PREFIX_Flash::warning(__("A valid category is required.", 'text-domain'));
     PREFIX_Flash::error(__("Something went wrong!", 'text-domain'));

-To show not dismissible notices you can send false as second variable.
+To show not dismissible notices you can send false as second parameter.

     PREFIX_Flash::success(__("Your data is saved completely.", 'text-domain'), false);
     PREFIX_Flash::info(__("There is an update for your theme.", 'text-domain'), false);